opnfv/kvmfornfv/docs/all/environment-setup.rst

 Not only are special kernel parameters needed but a special run-time environment is also required.
 Please refer to :doc:`tunning` for more explanation.

+Please refer to :doc:`network-setup` for information on how to setup the network related part on the VNF.